Arklingh/CLI-Rhythm/README.md

 - Left Arrow Key: -5 seconds on current song
 - Right Arrow Key: +5 seconds on current song
 - Backspace: Delete characters in the search bar
+- Ctrl + A: Select a song to be added to the new playlist
+- Ctrl + C: New playlist name input popup
+- Enter: Create a new playlist with given name
 - F1: Toggle Controls Popup
 - Esc or F1: Close Popup